SaleemIbrahim1212/blogpost-template/_posts/2025-11-08-millestone-2.md

  ![Goal Rate vs Distance](public/milestone2/image/FeatureEngineering1/goalRatevsDistance.png)
  <br>
 From the first figure, we observe that the **goal rate is highest when players are close to the net**, confirming that short-range shots are the most effective.
-Interestingly, the goal rate shows a **small rebound at distances greater than 100 feet**, which helps explain the few long-distance shots observed earlier in the *Shot Counts by Distance* figure.
+Interestingly, the goal rate shows a **small rebound at distances greater than 100 feet**, which could explain the few long-distance shots observed earlier in the *Shot Counts by Distance* figure.
 These long-range goals typically correspond to **empty-net situations**, where the opposing team has pulled its goalie.